denis-mludek/kaiju/README.md

 Typically props either represents state that is maintained outside the component or properties used to tweak the component's behavior.
 The `render` function will be called if the props object changed shallowly (any of its property references changed), hence it's a good practice to try and use a flat object.
 Note 1: props and state are separated exactly like in `React` as it works great.
 The same design best practices apply.
-Note 2: If you wish to compute some state or generally perform a side effect based on whether some part of the props changed (similar to using `componentWillReceiveProps` in react) you can use the sliding2 combinator to compare the previous props with the ones:
+Note 2: If you wish to compute some state or generally perform a side effect based on whether some part of the props changed (similar to using `componentWillReceiveProps` in react) you can use the sliding2 combinator to compare the previous props with the new ones:

 ```ts
 import { Observable } from 'kaiju'